Vlad to help – a replacement for the master carabiner

-The Solution – if only the carabiner had lots of holes
+The Solution – if only the master carabiner had lots of holes

-I had thought about using a small rigging plate however this never seemed to me to be a good solution.
-You need to have an additional carabiner and for hangers, the rigging plate ends up aligned at 90 degrees to the rock.
+I had thought about using a small rigging plate in place of a master carabiner; however, this never seemed to me to be the right solution.
+You need to have an additional carabiner, and for hangers, the rigging plate ends up aligned at 90 degrees to the rock.